Formfeed-UK/nova-dependable-panel/README.md

 - Works with the fork of Nova Flexible Content allowing for dependsOn fields within Layout Groups
 - Fields can be added to an existing panel or seperated into a new one

+Note that this package is an extension of a Field, rather than a Panel, however it can act as a panel when the `separatePanel` method is used.
+This is to allow more flexibility to use fields as part of an existing Panel.

 ## Installation

 Install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: